JFK: Coming of Age in the American Century, 1917–1956: Early views on the Cold War, 1945

 Later, as an early candidate for the House of Representatives in 1946, Kennedy expressed his support for the tough policy against Russian expansionism integral to Truman's administration, when he stated in a radio address, "The years ahead will be difficult and strained, the sacrifices great, but it is only by supporting with all our hearts the course we believe to be right, can we prove that that course is not only right, but that it has strength and vigor."
-Logevall noted that his early life could be seen, in some part, as a prelude to his American University address in June 1963, "where he urged a realistic reappraisal of the Cold War and laid the foundations for the hotly contested policy that became known as détente".
+Logevall and the New York Times reviewer of his Kennedy biography indicated that Kennedy's early life experience as skipper of the PT-109 that resulted in his disillusionment with the effectiveness of purely military decisions in times of crisis could be seen, in some part, as a prelude to his American University address in June 1963, "where he urged a realistic reappraisal of the Cold War and laid the foundations for the hotly contested policy that became known as détente".

 House of Representatives, 1946

-Kennedy's father Joseph was quite helpful in coordinating media coverage for JFK during his first run for the national office of the Eleventh District Massachusetts's House of Representatives in 1946, though the official title of Campaign Manager was held by Mark Dalton.
+Logevall noted that Kennedy's father Joseph was quite helpful in coordinating media coverage for JFK during his first run for the national office of the Eleventh District Massachusetts's House of Representatives in 1946, though the official title of Campaign Manager was held by Mark Dalton.
 JFK's personality and long hours campaigning were likely the deciding factor in his victory, nonetheless.
 According to Logevall, "Joe spent hours on the phone with reporters and editors, seeking information, trading confidences, and cajoling them into publishing puff pieces on Jack, ones that invariably played up his war record in the Pacific.
-He oversaw a professional advertising campaign that insured ads went up in just the right places--the campaign had a virtual monopoly on subway space, and on window stickers for cars and homes--and was the force behind the mass mailings of Hersey's PT 109 article".
+He oversaw a professional advertising campaign that insured ads went up in just the right places—the campaign had a virtual monopoly on subway space, and on window stickers for cars and homes—and was the force behind the mass mailings of Hersey's PT 109 article".
 The campaign also used billboards effectively.
-Campaign manager Mark Dalton estimated spending around $50,000, a considerable sum but not as exorbitant as some opponents may have later estimated.
+Campaign manager Mark Dalton estimated spending around $50,000, a considerable sum, but not as exorbitant as some opponents may have later estimated.